 Want to ramp up your workouts?
 Here’s how:

-Apply Progressive Overload To Strength Training
+Progressive Overload FoR Strength Training

 When it comes to using progressive overload to build muscle, you have two options: increase your weight or the number of sets or reps you do.
 So if you’re doing three sets of 10 reps of a move, try to hit 11 or 12 reps with that same weight the next time you work out, says Clayton.
 The next time?
 Go for 13 or 14.
 Once you can hit 15 reps, it’s time to increase your weight and start back down at 10 reps a set.